-Historic Marietta is located a short drive from downtown Atlanta, but feels a world away with five National Register historic districts and a nearby mountain.
-Rich in Civil War history, the thriving downtown has locally owned restaurants, shops, and art galleries as well as a popular weekend farmers market.
-History buffs can’t miss the museums, including one devoted to "Gone With the Wind."
-Start your trip at the visitor’s center, located in an old Western & Atlantic Railroad Passenger Depot.
+Historic Marietta is located a short drive from downtown Atlanta but feels a world away with five National Register historic districts and nearby Kennesaw Mountain.
+The thriving downtown has locally owned restaurants, shops, and art galleries as well as a popular year-round weekend farmers market.
+History buffs can't miss the museums, including one devoted to "Gone With the Wind."
+Start your trip at the Marietta Welcome Center, located in an old Western & Atlantic Railroad Passenger Depot.

 Things to Do